rockowitz/ddcui/README.md

 There are some situations that ddcui does not have a good way to handle:

-Some user interface issues should be noted in advance.

 It is possible for feature values reported in **ddcui** to become out of sync with actual monitor values.
 - If feature values are changed using the monitor's On Screen Display.